Theory of everything (philosophy): Comprehensive philosophical systems

 The "system building" style of metaphysics attempts to answer all the important questions in a coherent way, providing a complete picture of the world.
 The philosophies of Plato and Aristotle could be said to be early examples of comprehensive systems.
 In the early modern period (17th and 18th centuries), the system-building scope of philosophy is often linked to the rationalist method of philosophy, that is the technique of deducing the nature of the world by pure a priori reason.
 Examples from the early modern period include Leibniz's monadology, Descartes's dualism, and Spinoza's monism.
 Hegel's absolute idealism and Whitehead's process philosophy were later systems.

-At present, work is underway on the structural-systematic philosophy (SSP), to which the following books are devoted: Lorenz B. Puntel, Structure and Being (2008; translation of Struktur und Sein, 2006) and Being and God (2011; translation of Sein und Gott, 2010) and Alan White, Toward a Philosophical Theory of Everything (2014).
-The SSP makes no claims to finality; it aims to be the best systematic philosophy currently available.
+More recent examples of system-oriented metaphysical approaches include structural-systematic philosophy, associated with the work of Lorenz B. Puntel and Alan White.
+Puntel develops this approach in Structure and Being: A Theoretical Framework for a Systematic Philosophy (2008) and Being and God (2011), which present a systematic metaphysical framework centered on structural relations.
+White draws on this project and extends it in Toward a Philosophical Theory of Everything (2014).
+Like earlier system-building philosophies, these works aim to articulate a comprehensive and internally coherent account of being.

 Other philosophers do not believe philosophy should aim so high.
 Some scientists think a more mathematical approach than philosophy is needed for a ToE.
 For instance, Stephen Hawking wrote in A Brief History of Time that even if we had a ToE, it would necessarily be a set of equations.
 He wrote, "What is it that breathes fire into the equations and makes a universe for them to describe?"
+Similarly, physicist Steven Weinberg's Dreams of a Final Theory (1992) explores the longing for a final, beautiful set of physical laws while cautioning that such a theory would not answer all philosophical questions.

+Integral theory and contemporary grand narratives

+Another contemporary attempt at a comprehensive synthesis is integral theory, developed by Ken Wilber.
+Wilber's work attempts to integrate insights from science, psychology, spirituality, and cultural studies into a single framework he calls the "AQAL" (All Quadrants, All Levels) model.
+It posits that reality consists of holons (whole/parts) arranged in nested hierarchies of development across multiple dimensions.
+While integral theory has a significant popular following, it has been criticized by academic philosophers for its lack of rigorous argumentation and its tendency to conflate descriptive and prescriptive claims.
+Nevertheless, it represents a modern incarnation of the system-building impulse, demonstrating that the dream of a unified picture of everything remains alive.

-Nicholas Rescher
+Nicholas Rescher's analysis

-Properties and impasse of self-substantiation
+Properties and the impasse of self-substantiation

 In "The Price of an Ultimate Theory", originally published in 2000, Nicholas Rescher specifies what he sees as the principal properties of a Theory of Everything and describes an apparent impasse on the road to such a theory.

-Properties

 Principle of sufficient reason

 First, he takes as a presupposition the principle of sufficient reason, which in his formulation states that every fact x has an explanation y: